 Full Moon Yoga

 You may be familiar with sun salutations but, according to Yoga International, moon salutations are powerful too.
 Instructor Charles MacInerney holds a free outdoor class once each month on or near the full moon at a scenic overlook in Austin, Texas.
-Watch the sun set and the full moon rise as you practice.
-And Community Yoga in Charlestown, Rhode Island invites yogis and beach bums alike to participate in full moon yoga right on the sand shore.
+Watch the sunset and the full moon rise as you practice.
+And Community Yoga in Charlestown, Rhode Island invites yogis and beach bums alike to participate in full moon yoga right on the sandy shore.

 Give nighttime fitness a spin with a cycle tour after dark.
 As listed on the Visit New Orleans website, many NOLA guides offer evening treks in the French Quarter and beyond… so cool!
 Similarly, Bike and Roll in Washington, D.C. offers illuminated views of iconic sites including the White House, Smithsonian Institute and Lincoln Memorial.

 No need to hang up the mask and flippers when daylight dims.
 Underwater adventures are just as fun late in the day, especially since some sea life – like crabs, lobsters, octopus and sharks – are more active at night.
 You may need an underwater light and a bit of courage (um, because of the sharks).
 Take the plunge with Sea Quest in Kona, Hawaii to see manta rays reaching 16-ft. across and 1,000 lbs.
 Or, drift away to Key West, Florida to tour Dry Tortugas National Park as if you actually were a tortuga (aka turtle).
 Snorkel the moat wall of this park’s 19th century Fort Jefferson under the stars.